gatlin/my-python-project-skeleton/README.md

 These are minimal scripts and helpers to aid in managing Python projects.
 It is assumed that your project will use a virtual environment and pip.

+These utilities are **not** designed to automatically configure your entire project.
+You still need to create a source directory, install whatever modules you want, etc.

+For more tips on setting up a Python project, see [this post][pythonprojecttips].

 ### 1.1 Makefile

 Much of this file is focused on maintaining a `requirements.txt` file